House Republicans threaten DOJ, FBI officials with contempt in documents fight

 Republican leaders gave DOJ and FBI until this Friday to comply, a source familiar with the meeting told ABC News.
 Lawmakers had not received all of the requested documents as of Wednesday.
 The House Intelligence Committee has been given access to a "small portion" of the documents requested, according to a congressional official.

+Ryan said Thursday that Republicans "expect compliance" from the Justice Department and would receive an update from the chairmen on the production on Friday.

+This week, the Justice Department delivered many of the requested documents, and last Friday the department agreed to provide explanations by the end of this week for any documents that the department determines it can't hand over, according to a DOJ statement.

-The Justice Department and FBI did not immediately respond to a request for comment, but FBI Director Chris Wray said last week that while his agency has "an obligation to be responsive to legitimate congressional oversight" it also has "an obligation to protect sources and methods are not compromise ongoing criminal investigations."
+The FBI did not immediately respond to a request for comment, but FBI Director Chris Wray said last week that while his agency has "an obligation to be responsive to legitimate congressional oversight" it also has "an obligation to protect sources and methods and not compromise ongoing criminal investigations."

 Some Republicans have said the specifically requested information could help reveal potential anti-Trump bias and political interference in the Clinton and Trump investigations, while others, including Ryan, have said they more generally want to see the administration comply with congressional oversight requests.

-Note: Editor's note: An earlier version of this story said the Justice Department did not immediately respond to a request for comment.
-ABC News had contacted the Department of Justice after business hours Wednesday evening.
-ABC News obtained a statement from the Justice Department Thursday morning, after the story was first published, that had been provided to other news outlets on Wednesday.